antoniocarlosortiz/svi-training/dog.md

 ####Parsing the Email
 Upon running the script in Email Scraping folder, Google will notify the user through email that an unsecured app is trying to access the account.
 This is because I still havent created the oath2 for this which Google recommends to have for every app that access its services.
 The user can simply change the setting of his account to allow 'less secure apps' just for this.
 Once that is done, running the script will get the specified email/s from your account and then save the html part of it to the local directory [out_dir](https://github.com/SiliconValleyInsight/svi-training-a/tree/master/code-samples/week4/SVI%20Email%20to%20Calendar/Email%20Scraping/out_dir).

-On running this, simply input the following command in the terminal python email_scraper.py
+On running this, simply input the following command in the terminal:

+    python email_scraper.py
 This will then save the html contents of all the emails scraped inside the out_dir

 ####Scrape data out of the Email